 Equity Investments quoted in an active market

-These investments should be carried at market value and changes in the fair value should be recognized in the income of the period.
+These investments should be carried at fair value and changes in the fair value should be recognized in the income of the period.
 (3856.12)

 Non-financial investments and other investments such as works of art, would be accounted for at cost, or amortized cost (3856.11; 3051.17)